scionproto/scion/doc/protocols/sig.rst

   SIG frames.

 - The ``Sequence number`` field indicates a position of the frame within a stream.
-Consecutive frames can be used to reassembly IP packets split among multiple frames.
+Consecutive frames can be used to reassemble IP packets split among multiple frames.

 SIG frame payload